-- · Commercial Property and Land;
+- Commercial property and land (including agricultural land).

+- Residential property not considered taxable property as defined by Schedule 29A of the Finance Act 2004 (e.g. student accommodation, residential care homes, etc).

+- Hotel accommodation.

-- · UK quoted shares, stocks, gilts and debentures;
+- UK quoted shares, stocks and debentures.

-- · Stocks and shares quoted on a recognised overseas stock exchange;
+- Stocks and shares quoted on a recognised overseas stock exchange including Investment Trusts, Real Estate Investment Trusts (REITs), and exchange traded commodities.

-- · Shares in the sponsoring or connected employers (subject to limits);
+- Shares in the sponsoring employer.

+- Government and local authority bonds and other fixed interest stocks; Listed corporate bonds.

-- · Futures and options quoted on a recognised stock exchange;
+- Futures and options quoted on a recognised stock exchange.

-- · OEICs, unit and investment trusts:

-- · Hedge funds;
+- Hedge funds.

-- · Insurance company funds;
+- Insurance company funds.

-- Bank and building society deposits;
+- Bank and building society deposits.

-- · Cash deposits in any major currency;
+- Cash deposits in any major currency.

-- · Gold bullion;
+- Gold bullion.

-- · Secured Loans to associated or unassociated companies (subject to limits).
+- Secured loans to associated or unassociated companies (subject to limits).

+- Certain National Savings & Investment (NS&I) products.

 Investments in shares not listed on any major stock exchange are acceptable.
-However, if there is any connection to members of the SSAS the investment is limited to 5% of the SSAS fund value.
+However, if there is any connection to members of the SSAS, the investment is limited to 5% of the SSAS fund value.

-The following non-exhaustive list of investments is taxable, and although allowable, these investments are not recommended due to prohibitive tax charges:
+The following non-exhaustive list of investments are taxable, and although allowable, these investments are not recommended due to prohibitive tax charges.

-- · Antiques (including vintage cars);
+- Antiques (including vintage cars).

-- · Residential Property;
+- Residential Property.

-- · Works of art;
+- Works of art.

-- · Unsecured loans to the business;
+- Unsecured loans to the business.

-- Plant & Machinery;
+- Plant & machinery.

-- · Personal loans and loans to "connected" persons (including business associates and family).
+- Personal loans and loans to 'connected' persons (including business associates and family.